-However, we do not know why rates of mental disorders between urban vs. non-urban dwellers differ.
-There are several possible explanations.
-First, the medical coverage in urban areas are better.
+However, we do not know why rates of mental disorders between urban versus non-urban dwellers differ.
+Several possible explanations can be given.
+First, medical coverage in urban areas is better.
 Unequal medical coverage means that sufferers of mental disorders are not higher in urban areas in comparison to non-urban areas, but they are just detected and diagnosed better in urban areas.
-One consequence of this is that the rates of mental disorders symptoms between urban vs. non-urban dwellers should not differ.
-Second, there is higher rates of people with mental disorders among urban dwellers because there are higher number of people with mental disorder because common risk factors of mental disorders are higher in urban areas.
-If this explanation is true, it should be reflected by the observation that levels of mental disorder symptoms and common risk factors are higher in urban areas.
-Third, there is higher number of people with mental disorder in urban areas, but this is not attributable to common risk factors of mental disorders.
-Thus, to examine possible explanations above the present study aims to compare participants’ mental health-risk factors and symptoms based on their area of residence.
-Specifically, we hypothesized that participants living in the urban and non-urban areas would show differences in a) common risk-factors such as loneliness, bullying victim experience, child abuse experience, and negative schema; b) symptoms of psychosis, depression, and anxiety.
+One consequence of this situation is that the rates of mental disorder symptoms between urban versus non-urban dwellers should not differ.
+Second, the rates of people with mental disorders among urban dwellers are higher because the number of people with mental disorder is higher as a result of the higher number of common risk factors of mental disorders in urban areas.
+If this explanation is true, then it should be reflected by the observation that the levels of mental disorder symptoms and common risk factors are higher in urban areas.
+Third, the number of people with mental disorders in urban areas is higher, but this finding is not attributable to common risk factors of mental disorders.
+Thus, to examine possible explanations above, this study aims to compare participants’ mental health risk factors and symptoms on the basis of their area of residence.
+Specifically, we hypothesized that participants living in urban and non-urban areas would show differences in a) common risk factors such as loneliness, bullying victim experience, child abuse experience, and negative schema; and b) symptoms of psychosis, depression, and anxiety.

 2. Method